add2cal/docs/src/integration/svelte.md

-# Using Buttons and Forms with Svelte
+# How to integrate Buttons and RSVP Forms with Svelte

 ## Step 1: npm installation